 1.3.3.8 Education in Emergency Juvenile Shelter Care

 The following section applies to the provision of Emergency Juvenile Shelter Care.
-The Contractor shall ensure that each Child in Placement attends school in the local community school district whenever possible and that educational continuity is maintained to the extent possible despite the Child’s changing circumstances.
+The Contractor shall ensure educational continuity is maintained to the extent possible despite the Child’s changing circumstances.
 For Emergency Juvenile Shelter Care, Contractor shall:

 Provide an Education Specialist who will coordinate education needs and services with a Child’s Referral Worker, the Child’s Caseworker and the Service Plan while a Child is in shelter care.
 This shall include, but need not be limited to: